 "We are completely self-sufficient.
 We bring tents, bottles of water, and fuel cans," said Norton.
-"So really the only thing we have

 The members of the 137th SOCES are trained and ready for whatever disaster might strike Oklahoma and its residents.

 The Debris Clearance Package has an arsenal of specialized equipment that include a concrete saw, axes, shovels and chainsaws.
 The package also comes with two tracked loaders that can pick up and move a fallen tree from a roadway like a dog with a bone.
 This allows local authorities to quickly establish mobile command posts.